Here’s what Dale Earnhardt Jr. said in updating his health, NASCAR future

 READ MORE :

 “It’s the right decision considering how I feel personally and physically.
-I definitely don’t belong in a racecar today.
+I don’t belong in a racecar today.
 You don’t know how long this process will take, and we want to be healthy and able to compete.
-Still, we don’t want to take any risks and reinjure ourselves or put ourselves in a situation where we can basically erase all the hard work that we have done to get better.
+Still, we don’t want to take any risks and reinjure ourselves or put ourselves in a situation where we can erase all the hard work that we have done to get better.
 “I do not hear things from Micky that I don’t already know about myself.
 I’m very disappointed.
 “I would love to be competing with my guys.
-We are obviously out of the Chase and all that stuff, but I’m not really concerned about that.
-I just enjoyed what I was doing, enjoyed my job, and have a great group of guys that believe in me as a driver.
+We are obviously out of the Chase and all that stuff, but I’m not concerned about that.
+I just enjoyed what I was doing, my job, and I have a great group of guys who believe in me as a driver.
 It’s a difficult decision.